AdaCore/training_material/courses/ada_essentials/100_packages/04-bodies.rst

    - Obsolete if specification changed

-* Clients need only to relink if body changed
+* Users need only to relink if body changed

    - Any code that would require editing would not have compiled in the first place